mskordal/my-sel4-projects/projects/hello/README.md

 ```
 You should see the "Hello World!" message followed by a printf warning and
 a capability fault.
 You can exit QEMU with `Ctrl-a + x`.

+Additional useful flags for `init-build.sh`:
+- `-DTRIPLE=aarch64-linux-gnu`: DTRIPLE allows to use clang instead of gcc.
+  aarch64-linux-gnu specifies that we want to compile for ARM 64bit